Large Firm Service. Small Firm Attention.

 How Do I Apply?

-OPWDD’s eligibility department will review documentation of developmental disability, beginning with a psychological evaluation including cognitive testing such as the WPPSI, WISC, WAIS or Stanford-Binet scales and adaptive functioning measures such as the Vineland Adaptive Behavior Scales or the Adaptive Behavior Assessment System, and a psychosocial evaluation.
+OPWDD’s eligibility department will review documentation of developmental disability, beginning with a psychological evaluation including 1) cognitive testing such as the WPPSI, WISC, WAIS, Stanford-Binet scales, or a nonverbal IQ test, and 2) adaptive functioning measures such as the Vineland Adaptive Behavior Scales or the Adaptive Behavior Assessment System.
 The psychological evaluator may render a diagnosis of intellectual disability based on these testing results.
 If not, documentation of a qualifying condition from a physician or clinical psychologist will be necessary.
-A psychosocial report is necessary.
+A psychosocial report is also necessary and may be prepared by the same psychologist administering the testing.
 Further, a physical exam report is required; the latest printout from a primary care physician or school physical will suffice.

-For school aged children, evaluations performed as part of the special education process can suffice for the psychological evaluation and psychosocial report, provided the information is sufficiently recent; adaptive behavior scores must have been obtained within the past year, while cognitive scores for adolescents may be up to two years old and for adults, up to three years.
-If updated testing is required, it may be possible to obtain it from an agency Article 16 clinic such as those operated by Westchester ARC, YAI or AHRC.
+For school aged children, evaluations performed as part of the special education process can suffice for the psychological evaluation and psychosocial report, provided the information is sufficiently complete and recent; adaptive behavior scores must have been obtained within the past year, while cognitive scores for adolescents may be up to two years old and for adults, up to three years.
+If updated testing is required, it may be possible to accelerate the timing of the student’s triennial reevaluation or to obtain it from an agency Article 16 clinic such as those operated by Westchester ARC, YAI or AHRC.

 How Long Does it Take to Get Services?